redpanda-data/console/docs/authentication/authentication.md

 ## GitHub

 Before configuring Kowl you must create an OAuth application at GitHub.
+If you are unsure how to do this, we've created a [guide](../provider-setup/github.md) for you.

-### Configure GitHub OAuth
+### Configure GitHub Login

 In your YAML config you can configure the OAuth access like this.
 Only users who have at least one permission (defined in RoleBindings) will be able to login.